Breaking Neural Network Scaling Laws with Modularity: Discussion

 Existing NN scaling laws show that in order to generalize on a task, monolithic NNs require an exponential number of training samples with the task's dimensionality.
 In this paper, we develop theory demonstrating that \textit{modular NN} can break this scaling law: they only require only a \textit{constant} number of samples to generalize in terms of task dimension when applied to modular tasks.
 To our knowledge, \textit{we are the first to demonstrate such a result using explicit expressions for generalization error in modular NNs.} Based on this theoretical finding, we propose a novel learning rule for modular NNs and demonstrate its improved generalization, both in and out of distribution, on a sine wave regression task and Compositional CIFAR-10.

 In pursuit of explicit, non-asymptotic expressions for generalization error in modular and monolithic NNs, we make strong theoretical assumptions consistent with previous literature, which we hope can be further relaxed in future work.
 Moreover, our results apply to a specific form of modularity that captures structures in common real-world modular architectures but is not fully general.
 Notably, our theory considers linear module projections (although our method is also applied to nonlinear projections), and both the theory and the experiments assume that the model output is the sum of module outputs.
 We expect that future analyses can demonstrate the benefits of modularity more widely.
 For example, routing mechanisms are a popular type of modularity in which modules are flexibly composed or combined based on a routing network.
 We expect analyses similar to ours to show that, to the extent that routing mechanisms allow process low-dimensional inputs rather than the full task input, they also generalize better.
+Similar theory may also explain the generalization benefits of self-attention based architectures, which may learn modular substructures.
 Finally, we find that while the theory predicts a task-dimension-independent sample complexity for modular NNs, empirically we do not eliminate this dependence due to the difficulty of optimizing modular NNs in high dimensions.
 Nevertheless, our learning rule significantly eases this challenge.
+Further, our results suggest that more focus should be placed on optimization strategies for modern modular architectures beyond naively applying gradient descent: this could unlock further generalization benefits of commonly used modular motifs (such as routing mechanisms, attention, MoE etc.).

 Practically, we expect that modularity provides the most benefit for modular tasks with high-dimensional inputs; this is because the relative sample complexity improvement between nonmodular and modular tasks is greater when task dimensionality increases.
 Indeed, as discussed in Sec~\ref{sec:related_work}, modularity empirically significantly improves generalization in domains ranging from reinforcement learning and robotics to visual question answering and language modeling, all of which can be highly compositional and can have high-dimensional task inputs.
 We speculate that the modular structure of self-attention-based architectures may explain their success in many of these domains.
 Our findings provide a step toward fundamentally understanding how modularity can be better applied to solve high-dimensional generalization problems.